Shopify/hydrogen-v1/docs/components/framework/shopifyanalytics.md

 ### `ShopifyAnalytics` constants

-The following table provides a list of valid values for the `pageType` and `resourceType` properties:
+The following table provides a list of valid values for the `pageType` property:

 | Value     |  Description         |
 | -------- | --------------------- |